Photo:

 Just a few minutes away, in Kirkland Urban, you’ll find Chainline’s second taproom, which also serves up pizza, pretzels and brews.

-Located in West Seattle, Ounce offers a rotating lineup of Washington only beer, ciders and wine on 30 taps.
+Located in West Seattle, Ounce offers a rotating lineup of Washington-only beer, ciders and wine on 30 taps.
 They have a large outdoor space and are open to all ages, and pets!
-Ounces also hosts a rotating lineup of food trucks and has many special events.
-Check out their calendar for all the details.
+The taproom partners with Burb's Burgers to offer smashburgers, sandwiches, fries and more during open hours.
+Ounces also hosts many special events — check out their calendar for all the details.

 Can you imagine anything more appealing to a kid than alighting smack-dab in the center of an amusement park?
-This newer brew spot is located at beloved local Remlinger Farms, Carnation’s kid haven of rides, cute animals and old-fashioned farm fun.
+This brew spot is located at beloved local Remlinger Farms, Carnation’s kid haven of rides, cute animals and old-fashioned farm fun.
 Lure Dad in with the promise of chilled brews and tasty tacos, as a well-deserved reward for an outing to the Fun Park or one of the farm’s seasonal events.
-Hungry kiddos can refuel at the adjacent farm café and explore the indoor play area and toy-filled gift shop.
+Hungry kiddos can refuel at the adjacent farm café and explore the market.

 Adam and Grace Robbings opened Reuben’s Brews in 2012, after Adam’s award-winning homebrewing career.
-Named after their first child, Reuben’s has continued to grow for the past decade and now has taprooms in Ballard and Fremont.
+Named after their first child, Reuben’s has taprooms in Ballard and downtown Seattle.

-The taprooms offer over 20 beers on tap and a limited, but yummy, food menu called Reuben’s Eats.
+The taprooms offer over 28 beers on tap and a yummy food menu (complete with kid-friendly options such as grilled cheese and chicken tenders).
 The taprooms are popular and parking can sometimes be tricky, so give yourselves extra time or consider biking if you are local.

 Reuben’s also has two private event venues available for rent: the Barrel House and the Canning Line.

 Head north to Marysville for this family-friendly brewery, serving 24 beers on tap.
 Bring your appetite, too, as the kitchen has a full menu that includes pizzas, sandwiches, pasta and salads.
-Kids can opt for classics like buttered noodles or chicken nuggets.
-Tucked in a historic building along Third St., the location makes it ideal for an afternoon of popping into the neighboring shops.
+Kids can opt for classics like macaroni and cheese.
+Tucked in a historic building along Third Street, the location makes it ideal for an afternoon of popping into the neighboring shops.